 The Company established the Supplemental Severance Trust to preserve severance benefits provided to eligible executives following a Change in Control.
 The Trust was initially funded in the amount of \$1 million.
-Upon the occurrence of a Change in Control, the Company is required to fund the Supplemental Severance Trust in an amount that is sufficient to pay the benefits to which participants may become entitled under the Executive Severance Plan and the Change in Control Agreement in the event of a termination of employment.
+Upon the occurrence of a Change in Control, the Company is required to fund the Supplemental Severance Trust in an amount that is sufficient to pay the benefits to which participants may become entitled under the Severance Plan and the Change in Control Agreement in the event of a termination of employment.

 Retirement Program.
-The tables below illustrate the estimated annual benefits payable from the Rayonier Salaried Employees Retirement Plan, a tax qualified retirement plan (the "Retirement Plan"), and the Rayonier Excess Benefit Plan, a non-qualified retirement plan (the "Excess Plan"), at retirement at age 65 based on the assumptions set forth below.
+The following tables illustrate the estimated annual benefits payable from the Rayonier Salaried Employees Retirement Plan, a tax-qualified retirement plan (the "Retirement Plan"), and the Rayonier Excess Benefit Plan, a non-qualified retirement plan (the "Excess Plan"), at retirement at age 65 based on the assumptions set forth below.
 Calculation of benefits is uniform for all participants in the Retirement Plan and the Excess Plan, including the Named Executive Officers.
 The Retirement Plan covers substantially all eligible salaried employees of the Company and the cost of the Retirement Plan and the Excess Plan is borne entirely by the Company.
+The Retirement Plan was closed to new salaried employees beginning January 1, 2006.
+Such employees will receive an enhanced retirement contribution from the Company under the Rayonier Investment and Savings Plan for Salaried Employees, a 401(k) defined contribution plan.